Duke Xiao of Qin: Battle of Yuanli

-In 354 BCE, the state of Zhao invaded Wei’s ally Wei (not to be confused with Wei the invader), and seized Qī and Fuqiu (both in modern Changyuan County, Henan).
+In 354 BC, the state of Zhao invaded Wei’s ally Wei (not to be confused with Wei the invader), and seized Qī and Fuqiu (both in modern Changyuan County, Henan).
 Wei intervened and laid siege to Zhao’s capital, Handan (modern Handan, Hebei).
 Seizing the opportunity while Wei's main forces were away, Duke Xiao dispatched troops to attack the Wei stronghold at Yuanli (modern south of Chengcheng County, Shaanxi), achieving a decisive victory by killing 7,000 Wei soldiers and occupying Shaoliang.

 That same year, Duke Xiao ordered Gongsun Zhuang to attack Han and besiege Jiaocheng (modern west of Sanmenxia, Henan), though it was not taken.
 However, they occupied Shangzhi, Anling (modern north of Yanling County, Henan), and Shanshi (modern northeast of Xinzheng, Henan), and fortified these cities, inserting Qin influence into the border region between Han and Wei.

 Battle of Anyi and Guyang

-In 353 BCE, Marquis Cheng of Zhao sent envoys to seek military assistance from Qi.
+In 353 BC, Marquis Cheng of Zhao sent envoys to seek military assistance from Qi.
 King Wei of Qi responded by dispatching two armies.
 One joined with forces from Song under Jing Dui and from Wei under Gongsun Cang to besiege Xiangling (modern Suixian County, Henan), a Wei stronghold.

 At the same time, Wei forces breached Handan, but were defeated by another Qi army led by Tian Ji and Sun Bin at the Battle of Guiling.
 Chu’s King Xuan also sent General Jing She to assist Zhao and seized territory between the Sui and Hui rivers.

-In 352 BCE, taking advantage of Wei’s weakened interior, Duke Xiao appointed Shang Yang as Da Liang Zao (大良造, Chief Architect of State) and ordered a full invasion.
+In 352, taking advantage of Wei’s weakened interior, Duke Xiao appointed Shang Yang as Da Liang Zao (大良造, Chief Architect of State) and ordered a full invasion.
 Qin occupied the old Wei capital of Anyi (modern northwest of Xia County, Shanxi).
-(Note: Historian Liang Yusheng argues that the "Anyi" in this context may actually refer to Guyang; Yang Kuan believes that by 361 BCE, King Hui of Wei had already moved the capital to Daliang, making the old capital Anyi part of contested territory.
+(Note: Historian Liang Yusheng argues that the "Anyi" in this context may actually refer to Guyang; Yang Kuan believes that by 361 King Hui of Wei had already moved the capital to Daliang, making the old capital Anyi part of contested territory.
 See: Yang Kuan, Chronological and Textual Research on Warring States Historical Materials, p.
 334.)

 To defend against Qin, King Hui of Wei ordered construction of a defensive wall east of Guyang (modern east of Yan'an, Shaanxi) in the Shang Commandery region, known as the Xiaoshan Great Wall.
-In 351 BCE, Shang Yang once again led troops to besiege and capture Guyang.
+In 351, Shang Yang once again led troops to besiege and capture Guyang.